openvinotoolkit/model_server/example_k8s/README.md

 By default Kubernetes starts assinging requests to the service pods when they are in `Running` state.
 In some cases when the models are stored remotely, more time is needed to download and import the model.

-To avoid risk of requests passed to not fully initialized pods, it is recommended to add Kubernetes readiness checks:
+To avoid risk of requests being passed to not fully initialized pods, it is recommended to add Kubernetes readiness checks:

 ```yaml
     readinessProbe: